 The brake lines are collected at one main control line per side.
-This control line runs through a pulley attached to the C-Riser and is marked with a black dot at the point where it should be tied to the brake handle swivel.
-The brake
+This control line runs through a pulley attached to the D-Riser and is marked with a black dot at the point where it should be tied to the brake handle swivel.
+The brake is pre-set so that the glider is at 0 degree brake when the toggle is free.
+Please don't change the main brake lines without checking the new length carefully at a suitable training hill before flying!

-The line bundles (AI,II and AIII, B and C) are colour coded for easy identification and handling.
+The line bundles (A, B, C and D) are colour coded for easy identification and handling.
 All main lines of each level are looped together and attached to delta quick links, which are connected to the risers.
-The quick links have special line collectors to prevent lines slipping.
+The guick links have special line collectors to prevent lines slipping, and are secured using a strona thread-locking compound (Loctite©), to prevent unintentional opening.
+After maintenance work the delta quick links should be re-secured using thread locking Loctite©!